 Any special category data held will be treated with the strictest of confidence and will be held purely based on your explicit consent to aid us in providing the best service to you.
 If you do not provide your explicit consent relating to any impairment or vulnerability, the information will not be recorded and will also not be disclosed to any third-parties.

-- Our agents and service providers (e.g. providers of web hosting, maintenance services or creditors);
+- Our agents and service providers (e.g. providers of web and chat hosting, maintenance services or creditors);

 - Law enforcement agencies in connection with any investigation to help prevent unlawful activity;